8 ways to support the Black Lives Matter movement in the long term

 America's reckoning with systemic racism has incited early changes, local and global pledges to review police funding to bans on chokehold maneuvers when interacting with civilians.
 Across the US, statues of Confederate figures and others involved in the enslavement of Black people are being torn down, and a movement to rename army bases that honor Confederate soldiers has the support of retired US Army general and CIA director David Petraeus.

 Maybe you've personally joined a protest, or found other ways to support the Black Lives Matter movement at the heart of the demonstrations.
-But how do you keep it going after the protests fizzle out?
+But how do you keep it going year round?

 We've gathered suggestions from the Black Lives Matter movement, NAACP and American Civil Liberties Union, among others, to help get you started.
 We've reached out to our local chapters of these organizations for more tips, and will continue to update this story with more information.